nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------
 ## General Commands
-Before navigating through pages in CLIpboard, you may familiarise yourself with general commands that can be used on any page.
+Before navigating through pages in CLIpboard, you may familiarise yourself with general commands and features that can be used on any page.

 ### Displaying the home page (Course Page): `home`